 \section{Introduction~}

-Recently, the researches on the atom-photon interaction have been pushed into the ultrastrong coupling regime, where the coupling is so strong that the rotating wave approximation (RWA)~\cite{1443594} is no longer valid.
-In this regime, the counter rotating wave (CRW) interaction cannot be ignored and it will lead to new phenomena, such as the inelastic scattering process in the single-photon scattering with an atom in a one dimensional supercavity or waveguide~\cite{PhysRevLett.101.100501, PhysRevLett.113.263604, He_singlephoton, forn2017ultrastrong, yoshihara2016superconducting}, the ground state with non-zero photons in the Rabi model~\cite{PhysRev.49.324, PhysRevLett.107.100401}, and the multi-photon quantum Rabi oscillations~\cite{PhysRevA.92.063830}.
-Nowadays, many researchers have observed the CRW effect on diverse systems, such as circuit QEDs~\cite{NDH+2010, FLM+2010, BHH+2016, forn2017ultrastrong, yoshihara2016superconducting}, the spiropyran molecules~\cite{SHGE2011}, and the trapped ion~\cite{PhysRevX.8.021027}.
-All these achievements show the growing concern from scientists to the investigation of the CRW interaction.
+Recently, atom–photon interactions have been explored in the ultrastrong coupling regime, where the coupling is so strong that the rotating wave approximation (RWA)~\cite{1443594, Burgarth2024taming} breaks down.
+In this regime, the counter-rotating wave (CRW) interaction becomes significant and gives rise to new phenomena, including inelastic single-photon scattering with an atom in a one-dimensional supercavity or waveguide~\cite{ Zhou2008, He_singlephoton, Wang2022Phase, liu2022Tunable, zhou2023Chiral}, a photon-populated ground state in the Rabi model~\cite{PhysRev.49.324, Minganti2024Phonon}, and multiphoton quantum Rabi oscillations~\cite{ Mukhopadhyay2024quantum, Doicin2025Multilevel}.
+The CRW effect has been observed in various systems, such as circuit QEDs~\cite{NDH+2010, liu2023quantum, Mojtaba2025Engineering}, spiropyran molecules~\cite{SHGE2011}, and trapped ions~\cite{PhysRevX.8.021027}, highlighting the growing interest in investigating CRW interactions.

-In general, we study the CRW interaction based on the Rabi model~\cite{PhysRev.49.324, PhysRev.51.652} which describes the coupling between a single-mode cavity and a two-level atom.
-Its Hamiltonian can be expressed as (we set $\hbar = 1$)
+The Rabi model~\cite{PhysRev.49.324, PhysRev.51.652},which describes the coupling between a single-mode cavity and a two-level atom, provides a standard framework for studying the CRW interaction.
+Its Hamiltonian (with $\hbar = 1$ ) is given by